 Anal Gland Removal

 We have the tools and the expertise to removal anal glands from both dogs and cats.
-This surgery is recommended for pets that have a history of painful, impacted or infected anal glands or ruptured anal glands.
+This surgery is recommended for pets that have a history of painful, impacted, infected, or ruptured anal glands.
 Removing the anal glands completely will prevent these problems from recurring.
 By using the surgical laser for this procedure, we are able to control bleeding and swelling in the area following surgery.
 Call us today to schedule a consultation for your cat or dog with anal gland disease!

 Perineal Urethrostomy (PU)